octavianzarzu/superawesome-test/README.md

 > [!WARNING]
 > The superawesome.duckdb database file is included in .gitignore and not tracked by Git due to its size (>100MB).

+Once the first model is materialized, the superawesome.duckdb database file is created.

 Each question is modeled as a dbt model.
 Some base models were created for reusability, as several questions share similar SQL snippets.

 TO ADD Structure of dbt models